-Simple steps for making a personalized mailbox out of a dollar store mailbox!
-Place them on your desks and encourage fun between coworkers or classmates year-round.
+Simple steps for making a personalized mini mailbox out of a dollar store mailbox!
+Place them on your desks for Valentine’s Day exchanges between coworkers or classmates.

 In December, one of our managers got these cute little mailboxes for our desks a way for us to give each other treats or notes during the holiday season.

 We ended up liking them so much that I volunteered to paint and personalize them for us to use all year round!

 These personalized mini mailboxes would be perfect for a valentine mailbox at a Valentine’s Day celebration for kids.